Mónica Quinteros

-Mónica Rebeca Quinteros Cabeza (born 5 July 1988) is an Ecuadorian professional footballer.
-She was part of the Ecuadorian squad for the 2015 FIFA Women's World Cup.
+Mónica Rebeca Quinteros Cabeza (born 5 July 1988) is an Ecuadorian professional footballer who plays for 7 de febrero.
+She was part of the Ecuadorian squad at the 2015 FIFA Women's World Cup.

 Club career

 In February 2016, Quinteros joined Israeli Ligat Nashim club Kiryat Gat on a four-month contract.

 International career

 Quinteros represented Ecuador at the 2004 South American U-19 Women's Championship.